bhvieira/bhvieira.github.io/aboutme.md

 Currently working as a Postdoctoral researcher at the University of Zurich with Professor Nicolas Langer.
 Born in Brazil, in the city of Araraquara, I obtained my higher education in Ribeirão Preto, both in the state of São Paulo.
-My personal interests include history, fantasy (in gaming, literature and worldbuilding), music theory, machine learning and neuroscience.
+My personal interests include history, music theory, machine learning and neuroscience.
 When not working, I spend quite some time browsing & answering questions in [Cross-Validated](https://stats.stackexchange.com/users/60613/firebug?tab=profile), occasionally in [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Bruno_H_Vieira), but not so much these days.
 Amateur mandolinist in the spare time.